 - Market Street Mission: This faith-based organization is focused on providing free and low-cost services to those in desperate need.
-In addition to offering substance abuse recovery support, the organization provides shelter, food, and showers for the homeless; job training for those transitioning from rehabilitation to long-term recovery; referrals for detox and other emergency services; and applications for government services.
+In addition to offering substance use recovery support, the organization provides shelter, food, and showers for the homeless; job training for those transitioning from rehabilitation to long-term recovery; referrals for detox and other emergency services; and applications for government services.
 As a Catholic charity, Market Street Mission expects nothing in return for services rendered.

 In many cases, these are coupled with other services for those in need, such as shelter, food, and medical care.
 In other instances, these free options are funded by religious charities.
-Regardless of how these options are supported, they do not turn anyone away, and they will often write referrals for other programs if their specific program does not provide the level of care a person needs.
+Regardless of how these options are supported, they do not turn anyone away, and they will often write referrals for other programs if their specific program does not provide the type of addiction treatment a person needs.